angelovescio/DesktopStreaming/README.md

 List your dshow capture devices with "ffmpeg -list_devices true -f dshow -i dummy" For Windows, you can use gdigrab for the Desktop "-f gdigrab -i desktop" and Stereo Mix for the Audio (assuming you have it set up).
 For Stereo Mix setup go [here](https://appuals.com/how-to-restore-missing-stereo-mix-on-windows-10/).
 Replace whatever their Conexant drivers are with what your desktop audio supports, i.e. RealTek or other chipset.
 For a different type of audio tap go to [here](https://mediarealm.com.au/articles/stereo-mix-setup-windows-10/) ffmpeg documentation on streaming a Desktop is [here](https://trac.ffmpeg.org/wiki/Capture/Desktop)

+## Troubleshooting

+### I don't know if ffmpeg is working.
+Open up the Start_stream.bat file and remove "-loglevel 0".
+You can also run the ffmpeg command separately, in another cmd window.
+If you see a "stream.m3u8" file pop up in the "hls" directory, ffmpeg is creating the stream.

+### I don't know if nginx is working
+Check the error log in "logs".
+There should be a default one and one configured in nginx.conf.
+Open a commandline and type "netstat -ano | findstr 9001", replace "9001" with whatever port(s) nginx is configured to run on.

+### I think the video.html page is broken
+In Chrome, Brave, or Firefox, open up dev tools and look at the Console for errors.
+Also check the Network tab for any odd web requests.
+Then look at the Elements tab, and make sure the host:port of your streaming app is set properly.
+If everything is working otherwise, you should be able to point VLC to the nginx host and RTMP port in your nginx.conf (by default, the provided nginx.conf uses the standard RTMP port). "rtmp://localhost/show/stream" would be an example of a VLC network stream string.